5-Methyltetrahydrofolate:corrinoid/iron-sulfur protein Co-methyltransferase

-This enzyme catalyses the transfer of a methyl group from the N5 position of methyltetrahydrofolate to the 5-methoxybenzimidazolylcobamide cofactor of a corrinoid/Fe-S protein, containing a corrin ring similar to that in cobalamin.
+This enzyme catalyses the transfer of a carbon atom and associated hydrogen atoms from the N5 position of methyltetrahydrofolate to the 5-methoxybenzimidazolylcobamide cofactor of a corrinoid/Fe-S protein, containing a corrin ring similar to that in cobalamin.
+Although called a methyl transferase, the net transfer is of one carbon atom and two hydrogen atoms – the methyltetrahydrofolate contains only two hydrogen atoms more than the tetrahydrofolate.
+The cobalt atom is able to change oxidation state by obtaining electrons from the 4Fe-4S complex in the protein.